Who wouldn’t want to open the door of their very own grow room and see an ocean of frosty nugs surrounded by a sea of

 One of the first questions I asked myself when I started growing was where I was going to put all these plants: was I going to grow them in a room?
 A closet?
 A grow tent?
 I wasn’t sure where I was going to grow, so I looked into converting my closet into a grow room.
 Well, it turns out it was too small in there, so I thought about converting my entire bedroom into a grow room.
 Here’s what I found from trying that out:

-- Unless you purchase a pre-packaged grow room with a tent, building a grow room require you to drill in to the ceiling of the growing area to hang your grow lights
+- Unless you purchase a pre-packaged grow room with a tent, building a grow room requires you to drill into the ceiling of the growing area to hang your grow lights

 - You also have to put up lots of reflective material all around your growing space (in this case, all around my room)